-Further details of this process and a worked example are presented in Appendix E.
+Further details of this process and a worked example are presented in Appendix E. Sydney Water will apply this methodology in the future in response to any access requests.

 The RAB also includes work in progress (WIP).
 The WIP can be identified directly with the Cost Objects and is therefore allocated directly to the relevant service.
 At the beginning of each regulatory period, capital expenditure for the previous period enters the RAB at its actual cost from the FAR, but only if deemed by IPART to have been efficient expenditure.